vijaysharma9/wpjmcl/readme.txt

 * Option to choose the role users get during registration.

 = 1.6.2 =
-* _candidate_title change to Professional to match frontend.
+* _company_title change to Professional to match frontend.
-* Fix notice in update_resume_data.
+* Fix notice in update_company_data.
-* Fix resume_file notice.
+* Fix company_file notice.

 = 1.6.1 =
 * Fix updater.
 * Job manager compat update.

 = 1.6.0 =
-* Confirm navigation when leaving the resume submission form.
+* Confirm navigation when leaving the company submission form.
-* Added a new option to allow users to import their resume data from LinkedIn during submission.
+* Added a new option to allow users to import their company data from LinkedIn during submission.
-* Added ability for users to make resumes hidden from their candidate dashboard (or publish them again).
+* Added ability for users to make companies hidden from their company dashboard (or publish them again).
-* Added setting to automatically hide resumes after X days.
-Candidates can re-publish hidden resumes from their dashboard.
+* Added setting to automatically hide companies after X days.
+Candidates can re-publish hidden companies from their dashboard.
-* Allow admin to 'feature' resumes, making them queryable and sticky.
+* Allow admin to 'feature' companies, making them queryable and sticky.
 * Fire updated_results hook after loading results.
-* Fix submit_resume_form_fields_get_resume_data hook.
+* Fix submit_company_form_fields_get_company_data hook.

 = 1.5.2 =
 * Fix closing tag in view links.

 = 1.5.1 =
-* Show link to submit new resume to logged out users
+* Show link to submit new company to logged out users

 = 1.5.0 =
 * Additonal hooks in single template
-* Extra args for submit_resume_form_save_resume_data
+* Extra args for submit_company_form_save_company_data
-* Option to force users to apply via their online resume
+* Option to force users to apply via their online company
-* Built apply process into resume submission form
+* Built apply process into company submission form

 = 1.4.4 =
 * Text domain fixes